Tom Woods, Chairman, President, Woods International, LLC

 Tom is the Chair of the Wilton Park USA Foundation Board.

 He is also the President of Woods International, LLC, a private sector consulting firm based in Washington, DC and focused on economic growth strategies and public private partnerships for global development.
 He is also a leading expert on US-Africa relations, including economic development, political, and security issues.
-Tom serves as a Senior Advisor to the Global Fund for AIDS, TB, and Malaria based in Geneva, Switzerland.
-In this role, Tom has led efforts to build the Global Steering Committee for Quality Assurance of Medical Products, which is an international coalition of the largest health financing institutions working together with the private sector to save lives from the threat of falsified medicines.
-Woods International currently offers senior level advisory services and program oversight that extends to four continents.
+Tom serves as the Chairman of the World Bank hosted Global Steering Committee for Quality Assurance of Medical Products, which is an international coalition of the largest health financing institutions working together with the private sector to save lives from the threat of falsified medicines.
+Tom is a founding and current board member of the Nigerian Interfaith Action Association (NIFAA) and provides strategic guidance to the coalition of Muslim and Christian faith leaders working to address health and development challenges in collaboration with government and development financing institutions.

 Tom served as the Deputy Assistant Secretary of State for Africa (2004-2006) and led US engagement with 25 countries in west and southern Africa, including oversight of US Embassies in the region.
 He also led US economic policy toward Africa, including trade and investment issues.
 He worked under and provided policy advice to Secretary of State Colin Powell and to Secretary of State Condoleezza Rice.
 Earlier, Tom was the Deputy Assistant Administrator for Africa at the US Agency for International Development (2002-2004).
 In this role, he oversaw the agency’s more than $1 billion Africa development budget.
 He is the recipient of numerous State Department awards, including Superior and Meritorious Honor Awards.
 Tom began his government career as a Presidential Management Fellow within the State Department Bureau of African Affairs.